 The level of health insurance you may require is influenced by which part of the body is affected by cancer.
 The higher tiers of hospital cover (i.e. Silver and Gold) are generally the best options for peace of mind when it comes to including cancer treatments in your policy, as they include any area of the body that may be impacted.

-Yes, you can still get cover if you’ve been diagnosed with a pre-existing health condition, and your coverage will not cost more for it.
-However, you’ll typically have a 12-month waiting period before you can claim treatment relating to your pre-existing condition.
+Yes, you can still get cover if you’ve been diagnosed with a pre-existing health condition, and your coverage will not cost more because of it.
+However, you’ll typically have a 12-month waiting period before you can claim on inpatient hospital treatment relating to your pre-existing condition.

 Waiting periods for hospital insurance are set by the Australian Government and vary depending on the treatment.
 These waiting periods are the same across all health insurance providers, regardless of sex.